artificialsoph/soph.py/README.rst

 Development
 -----------

+See https://packaging.python.org/tutorials/packaging-projects/ for more info on packaging projects.

+For this package, the following code is used to upload changes.
 This is mostly so I don't forget!

 version bump with
 ```bash